-The enclosed material is a small sample of information that could be collected as evidence of Professor Day's dedication to teaching.
-Letters of support substantiate his exemplary teaching career and wide range positive influence on the profession.
-The samples of student work illustrate the high quality of work under Professor Day's instruction, and are very close to professional work standards.
+The enclosed material is a small sample of information as evidence of Professor Day's dedication to teaching.
+Letters of support substantiate his exemplary teaching career and wide ranging positive influence on the profession.
+The samples of student work illustrate the high quality of work under Professor Day's instruction.
 Furthermore, the course syllabus, student project assignment statements, and related student project evaluation criteria are comprehensive, incorporate a "real-life" professional situation and are unique in the landscape architecture education community.
-In fact, over the years, several faculty from other universities have tried to duplicate Professor Day's landscape construction course instruction methodology.
-In my estimation, some may consider themselves successful.
-However, I would contend that none could sustain such dedication and success for even a short-term - let alone for the four decades Professor Day has taught.
+In fact, over the years, several faculty from other universities have attempted to duplicate Professor Day's landscape construction course instruction methodology.
+Some may consider themselves successful.
+However, I would contend that none could sustain such dedication and success for the four decades Professor Day has taught.

-Professor Day's full-time teaching responsibilities will advance to full retirement effective this spring.
+Professor Day's full-time teaching responsibilities have advanced to full retirement effective June 2008.
 In the past few years, to keep current in the evolving strategies and methods in the subject area, and to have meaningful and relevant contributions to pursue in his retirement, he has undertaken applied research in storm water issues.
-As such, Professor Day continues his efforts to keep in contact with students and to provide some real-world experience for them by involving the students in his research work.
+Professor Day continues his efforts to keep in contact with students and to provide real-world experience by involving the them in his research work.

 This nomination will not be complete without including an excerpt from a former student's letter regarding Professor Day's impact on his students and their subsequent impact on society as a whole.
-Dennis Scheer (KSU - MLA 1981) wrote, "It would not be an exaggeration to say that millions of people who have never personally met Dennis, but have experienced the work of his former students as colleagues, clients, or project users also bear his influence in their lives through the effect he has on those former students".
+Dennis Scheer (KSU-MLA 1981) wrote, "It would not be an exaggeration to say that millions of people who have never personally met Dennis, but have experienced the work of his former students as colleagues, clients, or project users also bear his influence in their lives through the effect he has on those former students".